Menu

 • A divorce is always a bad thing.
 Sometimes, it is the lesser of two (or more) evils that can present a path through a particular situation, but it’s never morally neutral or morally good.
 That doesn’t mean that every person who experiences a divorce is at fault for it.
 Nor does it mean that every divorced person has sinned by getting divorced.
 But it does mean that in every divorce situation, something has gone wrong.
 It is never a thoroughly good thing in the eyes of God.

 Jesus’ teaching on the subject is a concise recapitulation of what we would learn from elsewhere in the Bible.
-Jesus quoted the words from Genesis and showed how they ought to be instructive to all of his followers.
+He quoted the words from Genesis and showed how they ought to be instructive to all of his followers.
 And Malachi said, “the man who does not love his wife but divorces her, says the LORD, the God of Israel, covers his garment with violence, says the LORD of hosts.”
 (Mal.
 2:16) And it’s the same in the New Testament.
 Admittedly, some of what the apostle Paul wrote about marriage and divorce is unclear, especially in 1 Corinthians 7:12-16.
-But even in that context where some things are unclear, the apostle’s underlying assumption is that married Christians will stay together (“To the married I give this charge… the wife should not separate from her husband…and the husband should not divorce his wife.”
+But even in that context where some things are unclear, the apostle’s underlying assumption is that married Christians will stay together (“To the married I give this charge… the wife should not separate from her husband… and the husband should not divorce his wife.”
 [1 Cor.
 7:10-11]).
-The choice—and it is a choice—of whether to stick with one’s spouse or not is something about which God has spoken clearly.
+The choice—and it is a choice—of whether or not to stick with one’s spouse is something about which God has spoken clearly.
 The command, with one exception mentioned in Scripture, is to stay with our spouses through the whole of life.

 Now, there is one circumstance of which the Lord spoke in which a person may divorce their spouse righteously (the exception previously mentioned).
 It’s this: one who is the innocent party in a marriage that has been adulterated may righteously divorce the guilty spouse.
 Jesus said this in Matthew 5:31-32, Matthew 19:9, and other passages in the Gospels which repeat these same occasions (cf. Mk.
 10:1-12, Lk.
 16:18).
 And it’s important that our awareness of this righteous exception leads us to be compassionate toward our Christian brothers and sisters who have suffered a divorce resulting from a spouse’s infidelity.
 Theirs is a pain that should be handled with compassion and care by the church.
 We will address the topic of the difficulty that many of them face in overcoming a perceived stigma from their Christian family in another venue, but for this writing, let it suffice to say that those whose life pathways have led them through this door should NOT be treated as guilty, damaged, or spiritually inferior because of it.
 They have suffered the consequences of someone else’s sin, and they are not the guilty ones.
 The Lord said that their divorces are righteous ones.

 Divorce is something that married Christians should not even consider as an option, except, as Jesus said, in cases of sexual immorality.
 Among those of us who are married, our default position should be total devotion to faithfulness in our marriages, with no consideration of a way out.
 Does that sound like a lot to ask of a person?
-Yes, it does.
+Yes.
 And we’re not the first people to think so.
 The apostles answered Jesus’ words in Matthew 19 by saying, “If such is the case of a man with his wife, it is better not to marry.”
 (Mt.
 19:10) Essentially, they were saying that if marriage is going to be so permanent, even in bad times, then maybe it’s better to just never enter one.
-While that wasn’t what the Lord was teaching, it does belie the great weight of commitment that is the warp and woof of godly marriage.
+While that wasn’t what the Lord was teaching, their concern does belie the great weight of commitment that is the warp and woof of godly marriage.

 A few other things are worth a quick, passing mention: